cms636/cms636.github.io/_posts/2017-11-26-digital-and-the-memory.md

 layout: post
 published: true
 category: commentary
-title: Digital and the Memory
+title: Digital Memory and the Archive
 author: Erick Friis
 ---
 The excerpted parts of Wolfgang Ernst's book provided a perspective on archive that greatly focused on technology rather than archiving itself.
 I found his writing rather confusing, and I struggled to see where he was going with his distinctions between storage, transfer, memory components, etc.